 Anna was devoted to praying for herself and others, and never tired in praising God for His greatness.
 Like Anna, we can devote ourselves to seeking God in prayer daily, and trust that He will give us the answers we seek.
 Devoting yourself to prayer means that you not only pray when you want something, but to worship and thank God for who He is.

 I find creating a time in the morning really helps.
 It’s what I call my morning routine.
 You start your day out with Jesus and it really makes a huge difference!

 And the Lord said, “Listen to what the unjust judge says.
 7 And will not God bring about justice for his chosen ones, who cry out to him day and night?
 Will he keep putting them off?
 8 I tell you, he will see that they get justice, and quickly. – Luke 18:6-7

 A woman who prays needs to persist in prayer till she sees or hears an answer.
 When God answers our prayers it encourages us to keep praying without giving up.

 Sometimes, the answer takes long or it’s an answer that is a different than we thought.
 But no matter what we have to keep holding on until we get a breakthrough.

 One woman who persisted in her prayer for a child is Hannah, the mother of the prophet Samuel.
 She had prayed for a child for many years without ever conceiving.

 She became frustrated when her co-wife Peninnah ridiculed her for her childlessness.
-One day she had reached the end of her rope, and told God that if He gave her a child, she would give the child to Him for life (1 Samuel 1:10-11).
+One day she had reached the end of her rope and told God that if He gave her a child, she would give the child to Him for life (1 Samuel 1:10-11).

-Hannah then conceived and had a son, whom she gave to the Lord like she had promised.
+Hannah then conceived and had a son, whom she gave to the Lord as she had promised.
 Her story encourages us to pray until we see our answer.
 As a woman who prayers, there are times you will persist in prayer longer than you would like, but hold on till the end.